Learning from Data Streams: An Overview and Update: Recommendations: research meets practice

-Destructive approaches involve regular purging of old models and regrowth of new ones.
-Although inherently wasteful in terms of data, like other regularization techniques, destruction is an important forgetting mechanism that can provide robustness in the face of a dynamic stream, and thus mitigate the risk of overfitting on outdated and temporary concepts.
+The scenario of a short horizon (rapid concept drift) often but not always implies quicker obsolescence (a concept remains relevant for a short time).
+The relation depends on the magnitude of drift \cite{Zliobaite_thesis}.
+When drifts are severe such that the two concepts are unrelated, change detection in combination with online learning may be useful.
+And, in the opposing case of a stable concept, a slower learning strategy is likely to be the better strategy, especially if the concept is complex and thus requires a complex model to represent it.

-This option is useful in a cold-start setting, with no prior knowledge of what is to come; or when we expect many abrupt changes to concepts in the stream.
-It is less desired when we expect complex and stable or slowly-incrementing concepts.
+Although inherently wasteful of computing resources, destructive adaptation can be effective, especially when we expect many abrupt changes to concepts in the stream.
+It is much less desired when we expect complex and stable or slowly-incrementing concepts.
+In that case, continuous adaptation may be preferred, although in practice such approaches will require more monitoring and careful dynamic and automated self-tuning \cite{rauba2024self}.